 Make sure to also review beneficiary information on retirement accounts, life insurance policies, and annuities.
 Since these accounts do not pass according to instructions outlined in the will, ensure that the beneficiary information is accurate and up-to-date.

 I strongly encourage having an estate planning attorney draft and execute these key documents.
 Often, it’s a much bigger headache (and ultimately much more expensive) to not have a proper will in place.

 Talk About Scams and Frauds

-It’s important to have a conversation about the various types of scams that anyone call fall prey to (not just seniors).
-Among the most common, phone calls from someone claiming to be from the IRS or Social Security asking for credit card or bank information or people claiming to be calling on behalf on grandchildren who are in trouble.
+It’s important when dealing with aging parents’ finances to have a conversation about the various types of scams that anyone could fall prey to (not just seniors).
+Among the most common, phone calls from someone claiming to be from the IRS or Social Security asking for credit card or bank information or people claiming to be calling on behalf of grandchildren who are in trouble.

-These conversations can signal a reversal of roles that all parties aren’t quite comfortable with yet.
+These conversations about aging and finances can signal a reversal of roles that all parties aren’t quite comfortable with yet.
 Make sure to involve your parents in the conversations and have them drive major decisions.
-It can be particularly helpful to engage an impartial expert, such as a trusted wealth advisor, to help facilitate these difficult conversations and execute a long-term plan.
-At ML&R Wealth Management, we have several advisors that can help.
+When dealing with aging parents and finances, it can be particularly helpful to engage an impartial expert, such as a trusted wealth advisor, to help facilitate these difficult conversations and execute a long-term plan.
+At ML&R Wealth Management, we have several advisors who can help.
 Contact us to learn more.